-New homes will be close to public transport supported by walking and cycling paths and new public spaces, including the Parramatta River foreshore.
+New homes and jobs will be close to public transport supported by new quality public spaces including public open spaces, public facilities high quality street infrastructure, and walking and cycling paths.

 Key environmental features such as Parramatta River, Duck River and their wetlands will be protected and enhanced.
-Camellia's rich heritage will be interpreted, celebrated and promoted.
+Camellia's rich heritage will be preserved, celebrated and promoted.

 Country and culture will be valued and respected with the renewal guided by Aboriginal people.

-The precinct will set a new standard for environmental sustainability with embedded renewable energy networks, integrated remediation and water management strategies, circular economy industries and a commitment to achieve net zero by 2050.
+The precinct will be net zero ready and set a new standard for environmental sustainability with embedded renewable energy networks, integrated remediation and water management strategies, and circular economy industries.